ninjamar/compactdns/README.md

 # CompactDNS (CDNS)
-CompactDNS (CDNS) is a privacy-oriented and bloat-free recursive DNS server.
+CompactDNS (CDNS) is a privacy-oriented, bloat-free recursive DNS server.

-> In 2025, Google Chrome will remove adblockers with the impending manifest V3 update.
-This horrific change will threaten the existance of software such as UBlock Origin.
-Instead of ditching Chrome, I decided to see how I could block ads.
-This DNS server, CompactDns, solves exactly that: it's lightweight, blazing fast, and can block ads.
-Oh, and did I mention is caches requests on device, leading to an average latency time of only 1 ms..
+> In 2025, Google Chrome will remove adblockers with the impending Manifest V3 update.
+This change threaten the existance of software like UBlock Origin.
+Rather than abandoning Chrome, I explored alternative ways to block ads.
+This DNS server, CompactDns, was the result: it's lightweight, blazing fast, and can block ads.
+It also caches all requests on device, leading to a latency as low as 0 ms.
 >
 > \- ninjamar